 By 1885 Bryce had opened his own brick contracting company.
 His home and office were located northeast of downtown in today’s Rock Island neighborhood.
 Ad is from the 1885 city directory.

 In 1887 Scots-born Bryce married Catherine Roberts of England.
 In 1893 Bryce built his imposing Fairview, designed by Messer, Sanguinet, and Messer, who designed houses for Humphrey Chamberlin as he developed Arlington Heights.
-(The Bryce property is undergoing extensive renovation inside and out.)
+(When these photos were taken, the Bryce property was undergoing extensive renovation inside and out.)

 After the city switched from a city commission to a council-city manager form of government in 1925, Bryce was a member of the first city council.

 Bryce became mayor in 1927 upon the resignation of H. C. Meacham and served until 1933, when Bryce resigned, citing his health and the health of his wife as reasons.
 He was succeeded by Van Zandt Jarvis.
 Bryce’s resignation shared the front page of the Star-Telegram with headlines about Hitler, Lindbergh, and Roosevelt.